mousepawmedia/onestring/docs/source/onestring.rst

 for ``std::string``.
 Onestring contains all the basic functions found in ``std::string`` while optimizing the use of dynamic allocation wherever possible.
-To handle Unicode, each Onestring is made of Onechars, which are enhanced characters.
+To handle Unicode, each onestring is made of Onechars, which are enhanced characters.